stolarskimateusz/MESH_docs/MESH HTTP API.md

 **URL**|/messageexchange/{recipient}/inbox/{messageID}/status/acknowledged
 **HTTP Action**|PUT
-**Request Headers**|Authorization: [Authentication Headers (see below)] **Response Code**|200 : Ok
+**Request Headers**|Authorization: [Authentication Headers (see below)] **Response Code**|200 : Ok<br>403: Authentication Failure
-|403: Authentication Failure
-**Results**|Update the details of the downloaded message to set the status and the download time.
-|Remove the Message ID from the Recipient's Inbox
-|Update the Trading Summary Information for the Recipient Mailbox to increment the download counter and the total number of bytes downloaded.
+**Results**|Update the details of the downloaded message to set the status and the download time.<br>Remove the Message ID from the Recipient's Inbox<br>Update the Trading Summary Information for the Recipient Mailbox to increment the download counter and the total number of bytes downloaded.

 #### Example call
 ```